RasaHQ/rasa/docs/docs/reference/rasa/shared/core/training_data/story_reader/yaml_story_reader.md

 **Returns**:

-  `True` if all the keys are contained in the file, `False` otherwise.
+  `True` if at least one of the keys is found, `False` otherwise.

 **Raises**:

-- `YamlException` - if the file seems to be a YAML file (extension) but can not be read / parsed.
+- `FileNotFoundException` - if the file cannot be found.

 #### is\_test\_stories\_file